Norost/nrfs/Specification/object_store.rst

 * Magic string: Must always be "NRFSNRFS"

-* H+E: Hash and encryption algorithms to use to decrypt the header and records.
+* Ciph: Cipher algorithm to use to decrypt the header and records.

   All header data from byte 64 to the end of the block is encrypted.

-.. table:: Hash and encryption algorithms
+.. table:: Cipher algorithms

   +----+----------+------------+
   | ID | Hash     | Encryption |